Gabapin 300 mg

 In-Depth Precautions and Warning

 Inform your doctor before taking Gabapin 300mg Tablet if you have a medical history of heart problems, bipolar syndrome, and nervous system disorders.
 Consult your doctor if you are on hemodialysis and experience muscle pain or weakness, persistent stomach pain, nausea, and vomiting.
 Please do not stop taking Gabapin 300 mg Tablet without consulting your doctor as it could cause withdrawal symptoms.
-Pregnant and breastfeeding women should consult their doctor before taking Gabapin ME 100 Tablet 10's.
+Pregnant and breastfeeding women should consult their doctor before taking Gabapin 100 Tablet.
 Consult your doctor immediately if you experience suicidal tendencies.
-Keep Gabapin 300 mg Tablet 10's away from direct sunlight.
-Do not store Gabapin ME 100 Tablet 10's above 25ºC and keep it away from direct sunlight.
+Keep Gabapin 300 mg Tablet away from direct sunlight.
+Do not store Gabapin 100 Tablet above 25ºC and keep it away from direct sunlight.

-Gabapin 300 mg Tablet 10's is not recommended during pregnancy unless prescribed by a doctor.
-Let your doctor know if you are pregnant or planning to conceive before taking Gabapin ME 100 Tablet 10's.
+Gabapin 300 mg Tablet is not recommended during pregnancy unless prescribed by a doctor.
+Let your doctor know if you are pregnant or planning to conceive before taking Gabapin 100 Tablet.

 - Include food rich in vitamin B and D in your diet as they can help in improving nerve health and preventing nerve pain.